Phil Ostrowski

-Phillip Lucas Ostrowski (born September 23, 1975) is an American former professional football offensive guard who played two seasons with the San Francisco 49ers of the National Football League (NFL).
-He was selected by the 49ers in the fifth round of the 1998 NFL draft after playing college football at Pennsylvania State University.
+Phillip Lucas Ostrowski (born September 23, 1975) is an American former professional football player who was an offensive guard for two seasons with the San Francisco 49ers of the National Football League (NFL).
+He was selected by the 49ers in the fifth round of the 1998 NFL draft after playing college football for the Penn State Nittany Lions.
 He was also a member of the Denver Broncos.

 Early life and college

 Phillip Lucas Ostrowski was born on September 23, 1975, in Wilkes-Barre, Pennsylvania.
 He attended Elmer L. Meyers Junior/Senior High School in Wilkes-Barre.
 He was a team captain in football, a three-year starter in basketball, and a thrower in track and field.

-Ostrowski was a member of the Penn State Nittany Lions of Pennsylvania State University from 1993 to 1997.
+Ostrowski was a member of the Nittany Lions of Pennsylvania State University from 1993 to 1997.
 He was redshirted in 1993 and was a letterman from 1996 to 1997.
 He was named first-team All-Big Ten by both the Coaches and Media his senior year in 1997.